CREATE TABLE¶

 |

-Create a new table, and overwrite any existing table by the same name.
+Creates a new table and overwrites any existing table by the same name.
 Does not return an error if the table already exists. |

 |

-The name of the schema in which to create the table. |
+The name of the schema in which to create the table |

 |

-The name of the table to create, which must be unique inside the schema. |
+The name of the table to create, which must be unique inside the schema |

 |

 A comma separated list of column definitions.
 A minimal column definition includes a name identifier and a datatype.
-Other column constraints and default values can be added optionally. |
+Other column constraints and default values can be added optionally |

 |

-A commma separated list of clustering column keys.
-See Data clustering for more information. |
+A comma separated list of clustering column keys See CLUSTER BY for more information |

 The DEFAULT